rudolphalmeida/sen/README.md

 # sen - NES Emulator

 `sen` is a WIP NES emulator for an NTSC NES system.
-Currently it passes all CPU tests.
+Currently, it passes all CPU tests.

 ## Screenshots